living-atlases/generator-living-atlas/README.md

 This is a simple yeoman generator trying to facilitate a quick start with Living Atlas `ansible` inventories.

-So with these generated inventories and [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) you should deploy a demo with the main LA sercices quickly.
+So with the inventories produced by this `yeoman` generator and the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) `ansible` playbooks you should deploy a demo with the main LA services quickly and without too much pain.

+Also, thanks to `yeoman`, you can rerun the assistant enabling, for instance, some new module reusing your previous settings and comparing the diferences (se the screenshot).

 ## Installation